 The above table of Level 3 assets begins with the prior period balance and adjusts the balance for the gains or losses (realized and unrealized) that occurred during the current period.
 Any new purchases that are identified as Level 3 securities are then added and any sales of securities which were previously identified as Level 3 are subtracted.
-Next, any securities which were previously identified as Level 1 or Level 2 securities and which are currently identified as Level 3 are added.
-Finally, securities which were previously identified as Level 3 and which are now designated as Level 1 or as Level 2 are subtracted.
+Next, any securities which were previously identified as Level 2 securities and which are currently identified as Level 3 are added.
+Finally, securities which were previously identified as Level 2 are subtracted.
 The ending balance of the Level 3 securities presented above represent our best estimates and may not be substantiated by comparisons to independent markets and, in many cases, could not be realized in immediate settlement of the instruments.

-The Company wrote down Alt-A securities (Level 2) for the year ended December 31, 2015 and 2014 that were determined to have had an other-than-temporary credit related impairment charge.
+The Company wrote down Alt-A securities (Level 2) for the year ended December 31, 2016 and 2015 that were determined to have had an other-than-temporary credit related impairment charge.